tomasstolker/species/README.rst

 .. image:: https://img.shields.io/badge/License-GPLv3-blue.svg
     :target: https://github.com/tomasstolker/species/blob/master/LICENSE

 *species* is a toolkit for analyzing spectral and photometric data of planetary and substellar objects.
-It provides a coherent framework for atmospheric characterization which builds on publicly-available data from various resources such as spectral and photometric libraries, atmospheric models, photometry of individual targets, and filter transmission curves.
-All data are stored in a central database and there are tools available for creating color-magnitude diagrams, fitting atmospheric models and retrieving the posterior distributions, creating synthetic photometry, plotting spectra, etc. The package has been released on `PyPI <https://pypi.org/project/species/>`_ but is still under active development.
+It provides a coherent framework for atmospheric characterization which builds on publicly-available data from various resources such as spectral and photometric libraries, atmospheric models, evolutionary models, photometry of individual targets, and filter transmission curves.
+All data are stored in a central database and there are tools available for creating color-magnitude diagrams, fitting atmospheric models and plotting the posterior distributions, creating synthetic photometry, plotting spectra and photometry, etc. The package has been released on `PyPI <https://pypi.org/project/species/>`_ and is actively developed and maintained.

 Documentation
 -------------